The Street Singer (1937 film)

 The Street Singer (aka, Interval for Romance) is a 1937 British musical film directed by Jean de Marguenat and starring Arthur Tracy, Margaret Lockwood and Arthur Riscoe.
 The screenplay concerns a famous musician who is mistaken for a street singer.
 It was an early role for Margaret Lockwood.
 The film's sets were designed by the art director Erwin Scharf.

+Plot

+Richard, a famous musical comedy star, is mistaken for a beggar by an orphan, Jenny.